 Specifically, construction management refers to the process of overseeing a construction or building project from its earliest stages to the finished product.
 While there are different construction manager responsibilities and duties based on the exact role you take on, some common responsibilities for those working in this field include:

-• Implementing new construction management technology, including lean construction principles where applicable
+- implementing new construction management technology, including sustainable construction principles.

 There are many potential construction management jobs to consider, depending on where your skills and interests lie.
 Here are some common examples of construction management career paths: